 Who should we believe?
 And if we’re unsure, just how much of a risk are we willing to take?
 Fortunately, there are excellent, high quality alternatives, for example, certified organic makeup such as Zuii Organic, which does not contain toxic metals or other undesirable ingredients.

 So perhaps the question we should ask ourselves is this: if faced with brands that have been proven to contain potentially dangerous substances or a safe option, why is it even a choice?

 Cat is a writer and editor with a special interest in natural skincare and community development.
-She is currently living the dream — travelling, writing, and volunteering in developing countries.
 In her spare time, she enjoys wrangling ditties on her out-of-tune ukulele, photography, and freshly brewed coffee.